You mean other than a total bummer, right?

 Health insurance is a different animal altogether.
 However, The concept of a deductible is still the same.
 You pay for a certain amount of service before your insurer coughs up the first dime…nothing new here.

-Most health insurance policies contain a deductible in addition to a co-pay and co-insurance.
 So, not only do you cover the first “whatever” dollar amount of yearly services, but you also share a percentage of the expenses that exceed your deductible.

 You might pay the first $1,000 per calendar year, but also be responsible for 20% of any cost above that deductible.